Hi, it’s me, Nicole. Telling stories, that’s my jam. Telling my own story? Always a little awkward. Let’s do it anyway — for the participation pin.

 - Worked as an editor at sports media giant ESPN.com

 - Left that gig to finish writing a story that came to me years earlier: Earth’s Waters.
-This debut novel was published in the spring of 2007 and won an Independent Publishers’ bronze medal later that year
+This debut novel was published in the spring of 2007 and won an Independent Publishers’ medal later that year

 - Launched Ms. Mary Mack blog as a way to share intel, stories and adventures in parenting with compassion and common sense